MathML/website/faq.md

 **How is the MathML association different from the OpenMath Society?**

-As stated on the OpenMath website, the goal of OpenMath Society is to "coordinate OpenMath activities" with focus on "semantic meaning or content" of mathematical formulas ; but funding native MathML implementation does not seem part of their purposes.
-The MathML association is instead focused on making (presentation) MathML well-integrated into the Web platform and natively supported by Web browsers.
-That said,
+As stated on the [OpenMath website](www.openmath.org), the goal of OpenMath Society is to "coordinate OpenMath activities" with focus on "semantic meaning or content" of mathematical formulas.
+The MathML association is instead focused on making MathML well-integrated into the Web platform and natively supported by Web browsers and assistive technologies.

-"the two technologies may be seen as highly complementary" and the &lt;semantics&gt; element can be used to provide MathML formulas with both presentation and semantics.
+That said, "the two technologies may be seen as highly complementary".
+OpenMath is strongly related to Content MathML and the &lt;semantics&gt; element can be used to provide MathML formulas with both presentation and meaning.
+The MathML manifesto highlights the importance of combining these two languages.

+Many members of the Open Society are already involved in the MathML Association.
+We hope that more of them will support the MathML Manifesto and could become MathML affiliates.

 **How is the MathML association different from the MathJax Consortium?**

-As indicated on the MathJax website, "The core of the MathJax project is the development of its state-of-the-art, open source, JavaScript platform for display of mathematics.".
-Instead, the MathML association does not focus on promoting a particular product but intends to implement the MathML standard into Web browsers and assistive technologies.
-Note that MathJax's internal representation is MathML and its team members have advocated for native MathML support in Web browsers, but they have never made any official statement regarding funding plans.
-Moreover, the way MathJax encapsulates MathML makes it badly integrated into the Web platform and hardly accessible to MathML-aware tools ; hence this can only be a transition technology.
+As stated on the [MathJax website](https://www.mathjax.org), "The core of the MathJax project is the development of its state-of-the-art, open source, JavaScript platform for display of mathematics" while the MathML Association does not focus on a particular product but on native support everywhere.

+We are happy that MathJax has already embraced MathML, which is used as its core formula representation language.
+While MathJax has provided an invaluable bridge solution for displaying beautiful math-on-the-web today, the MathML association is focusing on advancing the state of web mathematics tomorrow.

+Our goal towards standards-compliant web mathematics, via native MathML support in all browsers, aims at faster rendering, better accessibility and towards building a healthy ecosystem of math web application development.
+[Quoting MathJax's Manager](http://exchanges.wiley.com/blog/2015/03/02/making-math-and-science-first-class-citizens-on-the-web/), "While we are proud of our accomplishments at MathJax, we know that we can only provide half the solution: native browser support must be the goal".
+Consequently, we hope that the MathJax Consortium will support our manifesto and could become a MathML affiliate.